 Chula Vista BMX, located at the USA Olympic Training Center in California, is not just for pro riders.
 The complex is open weekly for the public where BMX riders can not only participate in an Olympic sport but get on track riding terms with current Olympic athletes.

-The Chula Vista track is considered to be one of the top tracks in the USA and is a national ranked BMX track.
+The Chula Vista track is considered to be one of the top tracks in the USA and is a nationally ranked BMX track.
 You can find more details and photos of the Chula Vista BMX complex here.